-Table 19-5: O&M Noncompliance Events Element No. Element Required Task Minimum Performance Requirements O&M Noncompliance Classification 1 Cure Period Interval of Recurrence ELEMEN T CATEGORY - ASSET CONDITION SCORE E Maintain the Project to achieve a mean Asset Condition Score of 4.0 or For the total combined overall score of a mean Asset Condition Score of less than 4 and greater than 3.5.
-3B 90 Days 30 Days more for the total combined overall score in any quarterly audit as described For the total combined overall score of a mean Asset Condition Score of less than 3.5 and greater than 3.
-3C 60 Days 15 Days in Section 19 of the Technical Provisions.
-For the total combined overall score of a mean Asset Condition Score of less than 3.
-3D 30 Days 7 Days Maintain the Project to achieve a mean Asset Condition Score of 3.5 or more for any component groupings: concrete For each component grouping with a mean Asset Condition Score of less than less than 3.5 and greater than 2.5.
-3B 60 Days 30 Days 19-5.01 Asset Condition Score pavement, asphalt pavement, traffic operations, roadside, and bridges in any quarterly audit as described in Section 19 of the Technical Provisions.
-For each component grouping with a mean Asset Condition Score of less than 2.5.
-3C 30 Days 7 Days Maintain the Project to achieve a mean Asset Condition Score of 3 or more for any individual Element in any quarterly For each Element with a mean Asset Condition Score of less than less than 3 and greater than 2.
-3B 60 Days 30 Days audit as described in Section 19 of the Technical Provisions.
-For each Element with a mean Asset Condition Score of less than 2.
+Table 19-5: O&M Noncompliance Events Element No. Element Required Task Minimum Performance Requirements O&M Noncompliance Classification Cure Period Interval of Recurrence ELEMEN T CATEGORY - ASSET CONDITION SCORE E Maintain the Project to the established overall Baseline 0.1% to 2.0% below the established Overall Baseline Condition Score 3B 60 Days 30 Days Condition Score in any quarterly audit as described in Tables 19-2a and 19-2b, 2.1% to 4% below the established Overall Baseline Condition Score.
+3C 60 Days 15 Days Asset Condition Score Section 19 of the Technical Provisions.
+4.1% or greater below the established Overall Baseline Condition Score.
+3D 30 Days 7 Days Maintain the Project to the established Baseline Condition Score for any component groupings: concrete pavement, asphalt 0.1% to 2% below the component grouping Baseline Condition Score.
+3В 60 Days 30 Days 19-5.01 pavement, traffic operations, roadside, and bridges in any quarterly audit as described in Tables 19-2a and 19-2b, Section 19 of the Technical Provisions.
+2.1% to 4.0% below the component grouping Baseline Condition Score.
+3C 30 Days 7 Days Maintain the Project to the established Baseline Condition Score for any individual Element in any quarterly audit as described 0.1% to 2% below any Individual Element Baseline Condition Score.
+3В 60 Days 30 Days in Tables 19-2a and 19-2b, Section 19 of the Technical Provisions.
+2.1% to 4% below any Individual Element Baseline Condition Score.
 3C 30 Days 7 Days

-Table 19-5: O&M Noncompliance Events Element No. Element Required Task Minimum Performance Requirements O&M Noncompliance Classification 1 Cure Period Interval of Recurrence ELEMEN TT CA ATEGORY - ROADWAY Increase of the Decomposit Conduct a visual inspection of the affected area.
+Table 19-5: O&M Noncompliance Events Element No. Element Required Task Minimum Performance Requirements O&M Noncompliance Classification Cure Period Interval of Recurrence ELEMEN T CA ATEGORY - ROADWAY Large action of the Devenuent Conduct a visual inspection of the affected area.
 3A 24 Hours 24 Hours 19-5.02 Pavement - Damaged Inspection of the Pavement after major damage such as fire, fuel spill or other Provide written recommendation for remedial work to the TxDOT within 10 days after the inspection of the affected area.
 3A 10 Days 24 Hours incident/event.
 Complete repairs set forth in the written recommendation for the remedial work.
 3C 30 Days 7 Days 19-5.03 NEW/REHABILITATED Pavement - Condition Score All roadways to have a smooth surface course (including bridge decks, covers, gratings, frames and boxes) with adequate skid resistance and free from Defects.
 Pavement Condition Score for 80% of Auditable Sections cannot fall below: a) Mainlanes and ramps - 90 b) Frontage roads - 80 Pavement Condition Score for each Auditable Section cannot fall below: a) Mainlanes and ramps - 80 b) Frontage roads - 70 3C 3C 30 Days 30 Days 7 Days 7 Days 19-5.04 NEW/REHABILITATED Pavement - Ruts All pavement sections to be measured using an automated device in compliance with TxDOT standards.
-Ruts - Mainlanes, shoulders & ramps.
+Ruts - Mainlanes, shoulders &amp; ramps.
 Depth as measured cannot exceed: a) Mainlanes, shoulders and ramps - 3% of wheel path length with ruts greater than 1⁄4" in depth in each Auditable Section b) Frontage roads - 10% of wheel path length with ruts greater than 1⁄4" in depth in each Auditable Section c) 0.5" for the Depth of rut at any location using the 10ft straight edge used to measure rut depth for localized areas.
 3C 30 Days 7 Days